jiasong18/Ant-Media-Server-Wiki/How-to-Publish-with-Wirecast.md

 # Draft

 We need to create live stream in Ant Media Server, because we will use this live stream id for publishing stream in Wirecast.
-In Ant Media Server create a live stream with name: WireCast1 as in the screen:
+In Ant Media Server create a live stream with name WireCast1 as in the screen:

 ![](images/wirecast/image6.png?raw=true)